- What is Nifty BeES in India?

 Giving dividends to its investors depends on whether the scheme is having surplus funds available or not.
 Trustee of the scheme often takes the decision of dividend payouts, dividend amount and frequency.
 Dividends are paid to the investor after deducting the applicable TDS taxes.
-Usually, the dividend is paid within 30 days from its date of declaration.
+Usually, the dividend payment is within 30 days from its date of declaration.
 However, the fund doesn’t guarantee the dividend amount and the frequency of the dividend payments.
-Furthermore, once the dividend is paid, the NAV of the scheme shall be reduced by the dividend amount and the dividend distribution tax (DDT) amount.
+Furthermore, upon dividend payment, the NAV of the scheme reduces by the dividend amount and the dividend distribution tax (DDT) amount.

-Dividends are distributed through any of the following ways:
+Dividends distribution is through any of the following ways:

 - Real-Time Gross Settlement (RTGS)

 - Electronic Clearing System (ECS)

 Frequently Asked Questions